President Joe Biden Surpasses Donald Trump in Campaign Cash and He's Going to Need It - ExBulletin

 President Joe Biden Surpasses Donald Trump in Campaign Cash and He's Going to Need It

-WASHINGTON (AP) President Joe Biden's reelection campaign is bringing in big bucks.
+WASHINGTON — President Joe Biden's re-election campaign is bringing in big bucks.
 And he has an election year strategy that, in a nutshell, aims to spend more, faster.

 Not only is Biden aiming to present himself as a fundraising heavyweight this month, but his campaign is also making significant early investments, both on the ground and on the airwaves, in hopes of creating a huge organizational advantage that will leave Republican Donald Trump scrambling to catch up.